ArmorDarks/completerc/README.md

 Compatibility notes
 -------------------

 This hak can be used Instead of DOA City/Rural 2.1 + LOK XP1&2.
 If your areas was build with DOA City/Rural 2.1 + LOK XP1&2, just remove it and add instead of it CompleteRC.hak.
-Thanks to @virusman all should work properly
+Thanks to [virusman](https://github.com/virusman) all should work properly

 Haks order